 Deploy Your Manual Staging Site

 Of course, if you set up a manual WordPress staging site, you also have to deploy it yourself.
-There’s often a one-click option with an automated approach, which isn’t available in this instance.
+There’s often a simple automated approach with managed hosting, which won’t be available in this instance.

 If you’re a backend dev with high expertise in PHP and SQL, you may be able to implement the automatic deployment, though we’re betting this isn’t your situation here.
 As such, we’d recommend replicating the changes you make on your staging site rather than trying to “deploy” them.